rtjoseph11/nTorrent/README.md

 next step

-listen for connections generated from other peers
+generate peerID instead of hardcoding

 ============

 long term features

 write tests

+listen for connections generated from other peers

 once a peer starts choking I need to stop sending piece requests, on unchoke if the peer has an assigned piece I need to resume downloading